 We’re talking about two names of the same city.
 A city that has gone metamorphoses like none other; almost.
-From a separated group of seven islands to one of the biggest cities in the world, this city has seen it all, shown it all.
+From a separate group of seven islands to one of the biggest cities in the world, this city has seen it all, shown it all.

-In 1782, a colonial project united all the seven islands into one, and in 1995 a political party—a parallel Government—changed it to end the colonial legacy.
-For many the old name is an emotion and the new name is just a city.
+In 1782, a colonial project united all the seven islands into one, and in 1995 a political party—a parallel government—changed it to end the colonial legacy.
+For many, the old name is an emotion and the new name is just a city.
 My views are radical.

 Although, I was born in Bombay, and all my certificate till college bear that name, I love to be in Mumbai more than ever.
 Bombay was the beginning, Mumbai is work-in-progress.
 I sowed many seeds—of life—in Bombay that I am reaping in Mumbai.
 Many dreams I decorated in Bombay got fulfilled in Mumbai.

 It was in Bombay when it was considered an achievement to get phone number of a female college mate and it’s in Mumbai that women share their phone number before asking.
-Times have changed and so has meaning of happiness and success—in the same city.
+Times have changed and so has the meaning of happiness and success—in the same city.
 I was a student in Bombay, I am a teacher in Mumbai, I was a reader in Bombay, I am a writer in Mumbai, I was lost in Bombay and I was found in Mumbai.

 What’s in a name?
 I don’t really know.
 Maybe too much or maybe nothing.
-But one things is for sure that I was born in Bombay, growing up in Mumbai and who knows where will it end in?
-Both names are sides of same coin.
+But one thing is for sure that I was born in Bombay, growing up in Mumbai and who knows where will it end in?
+Both names are sides of the same coin.
 In fact, they’re not opposite but rather complementary—one completes another.